galtimur/AutoCompressors/README_short.md

 If the model name starts with "base_model", then no checkpoint would be used, the basic (deepseek or LLaMA) model would be initialized
 If the model name ends with `_some_integer`.
 Then `some_integer` would be used as the context size of the model.
 Otherwise, 6*1024 context would be used.
 The length of the segment is hardcoded to be = 1024.
+For the generation we fixed maximal length of the line = 128.

 Another important parameters of the `eval_models_on_lcc` function is `limit`: number of LCA samples used for generation.